 Actors and stunt performers have special requirements when it comes to fighting: that it looks effective to an audience member, and that it can be performed repeatedly and safely in rehearsals and multiple takes on film.
 Stage combat keeps actors safe and audiences entertained using the illusion of violence: timing, measure, targets and victim-control.

 Because stage combat is completely safe by necessity, students do not need to buy any protective gear.
-Basic students will learn the three core domains in equal parts:
+At the first level students learn the three core domains:

 - Unarmed – fighting that looks brutal and instinctual, including slaps, throws, strangulation, and much more.